-Too much involvement past memories, suffering, unhappy thoughts and negative people, take too much of your time, energy and health.
+This demands a heavy toll and can take too much of your time, energy, and health.
 This involvement agitates your mind and feelings, obstructs common sense, and prevents you from enjoying inner peace.
-Letting go is the answer.

-What Is Letting Go?
+What Is the Meaning of Letting Go?

 If you don’t let go, you remain tied and not free.
 You limit your perception, cause yourself stress and tension.
 If you cannot detach yourself from painful memories, envy, jealousy, bad relations, you suffer.
 It is like being in a swamp, doing nothing to get out.

-On the other hand, letting go, detaching yourself from the causes of suffering, brings relief, ease, joy, and love.
+On the other hand, letting go, detaching yourself from the causes of suffering, brings relief, ease, joy and love.

-Letting go is so valuable, but few people do something about it.
+Letting go is so most valuable, but few people do something about it.
 It might seem strange, but they prefer to stay where they are, emotionally, mentally and physically, even this hurts them.

 People love the familiar and unknown, and feel more comfortable and safer in familiar situations, even if this causes suffering.
 They fear of the unknown, and therefore, don’t want to let go.
 They also don’t know how to let go.
 No one has ever taught them.

 What happened belongs to the past.
 Don’t let it tie you down.
 It is time to go on and live.
 Will thoughts about the past help you?
 Absolutely not!

 Yes, the mind keeps returning to thoughts and memories you would be glad to forget.
 That’s okay.
 Be smarter, and use the same technique the mind is using.